ds-courses/linux-capstone/README.md

   * edit your `.bashrc` file so that to add the path to the directory containing `get_year` to your `PATH` variable
   * update your shell environment by sourcing your `.bashrc` file
   * test that `get_year` is now reachable by your shell (i.e. that it is in your `PATH` variable) by typing `which get_year`
+      * If you are working on a Mac and `which get_year` does not work even after updating your `.bash_profile`, try adding the command `source ${HOME}/.bashrc` to the `.profile` file in your home directory, save it, and then start a new terminal to test if it works.
+Report to Slack if you are stuck here.
 3. After reading the usage of `get_year`, test it on a test output file to check it works.
 Then delete the test output file.
 4. Save `preproc_year_v1` as `preproc_year_v2` and edit is so that it also:
   * assigns to a variable `OUT_DIR` the path to a directory named with the year chosen and inside a `preproc` directory itself within `happiness_proj` (e.g. `/home/ada/happiness_proj/preproc/2018` if the year is 2018) [TIP: define `OUT_DIR` using the `IN_DIR` and `YEAR` variables]